-The aim of TAUCOM is to provide students an opportunity to grow not only as physicians but also as good human beings by providing an environment of collaborative learning and mutual respect and helping them discover a sense of purpose.
+The aim at TAUCOM is to provide students an opportunity to grow not only as physicians but also good human beings by providing an environment of collaborative learning and mutual respect and help them discover a sense of purpose.

-It is an honor and pleasure to witness our graduates emerging as individuals assured of their knowledge and clinical skills with a healthy perspective towards life and a deep passion for medicine to serve humanity as a whole.
+It is an honor and pleasure to witness our graduates emerging as individuals assured of their knowledge and clinical skills with a healthy perspective towards life and a deep passion for medicine to serve humanity.